skjerns/AutoSleepScorer/README.md

 # AutoSleepScorer
 An attempt to create a robust sleep scorer using Convolutional Neural Networks with Long Short-Term Memory.
+This package aims at researchers trying to find an open-source solution for automatic sleep stage classification of human PSG recordings.

 ![Sample Hypnogram](https://github.com/skjerns/AutoSleepScorer/blob/master/figures/hypno.png?raw=true)

-The sleep stage scoring (also: sleep staging) process is most of the time still performed manually by a trained technician and very tedious and time-consuming.
-Although many papers have been published which propose automatic sleep stage detection systems none of them could assert themselves as an industry standard.
-Main reasons for that are the lacking proof of reliability as well as the high costs of the software.
-Up to this day no open-source implementation or package is available for the researchers or clinicians.
 In this project a Convolutional Neural Network with Long Short-Term Memory is used for the detection of sleep stages.
-This approach has the advantage that it can automatically detect and extract features from the raw EEG signal (see [here](https://github.com/skjerns/AutoSleepScorer/blob/master/figures/features.png?raw=true) for features that are learned by the network).
+This approach has the advantage that it can automatically detect and extract features from the raw EEG, EMG and EOG signal (see [here](https://github.com/skjerns/AutoSleepScorer/blob/master/figures/features.png?raw=true) for example features that are learned by the network).
 The network was trained on several different public and private datasets to ensure a good generalizability.

 Currently the classifier reaches the state-of-the-art of automatic sleep stage classification while obtaining a similar performance to a human scorer.
 A link to the accompanying publication will be provided soon.